 - Adjustable room lighting to increase the contrast - and thus the visibility - of audiovisual materials

 Depending on the size of your meeting or event, and the technology and features selected for use, you should plan to build accessibility into each aspect of your meeting:

-- Real-Time (Live): Provide real-time, two-way captioning (e.g., Federal Relay) to enable participants to interact and participate in the meeting via a professional captioner.
+- Real-Time (Live): Provide real-time, two-way captioning (e.g., Communication Access Realtime Translation (CART) available through your agency) to enable participants to interact and participate in the meeting via a professional captioner.

 - Automated: Virtual platforms have increasingly integrated automated speech to text translation into their products.
 While these solutions may be serviceable for some, others may lack a human captioner’s ability to translate heavily accented speech, acronyms and jargon, as well as provide an indication of speaker change, grammar and punctuation.
 Be prepared to provide professional real-time, human-generated captions.